MuchAdoNet/muchadonet.github.io/docs/connections.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Connections

 To use MuchAdo, create a `DbConnector` by calling its constructor with a newly created `IDbConnection`, which you can either get from `DbDataSource.CreateConnection` or by creating the connection directly.
+Dispose the connector when you are done with it, which will automatically dispose the database connection.

 ```csharp
 await using var connector = new DbConnector(dataSource.CreateConnection());